 - Interest on other business debts

-(Note: Small business employers must not lay off any employees, or they must rehire employees they’ve already laid off by June 30, 2020.
+(Note: Small business employers must not lay off any employees, or they must rehire employees they’ve already laid off by December 31, 2020.
+Some exceptions apply under the PPPFA.
 And the 500-employee rule applies per physical location for food service industry businesses.)

 The Paycheck Protection Program application process

-Are you curious as to how the paycheck protection program application works?
-Beginning April 3, and ending June 30, 2020, business owners can download and complete the PPP application at SBA.gov.
-This date may change as further funding is added.
+Are you curious as to how the Paycheck Protection Program application works?
+Beginning April 3, and ending August 8, 2020, business owners can download and complete the PPP application at SBA.gov to see the information that will be requested when they apply with a lender.
+This date may change as funding is depleted.

-Loan applications can also be submitted with banks and approved financial lenders, including PayPal and Square.
+Loan applications can be submitted with banks and approved financial lenders.
 In the second round of funding for PPP loans, $60 million is set aside for smaller lenders.

-Again, we’d like to mention that you should work with your lender and get prepared for when the funds re-open on April 27.
+Again, we’d like to mention that you should work with your lender to submit an application for the PPP loan.
 The funds will get allocated quickly, so it’s best to get your application filled out, signed, and ready to go so you can submit it ASAP.
 If you previously submitted an application but were denied due to lack of funding, you may need to resubmit your application.

 Need help with small business taxes?